topolvm/topolvm/docs/lvmd.md

 `lvmd`
 ======

 `lvmd` is a gRPC service to manage LVM volumes.
-It is composed with two services:
+It is composed of two services:
 - VGService
     - Provide volume group information: list logical volume, list and watch free bytes
 - LVService